1. Premium Resources:

 A short summary of the civilizations in South and Central America before the Europeans arrived.
 Includes coverage of the Chavin, Moche, Wari, Tiwanaku, Chimor and Inca in South America, and Olmec, Zatopec, Maya, Teotihuacan, Toltec and Aztec in Central America.

-A more in-depth look at the Mayan civilization of Central America.
+A more in-depth look at the history and civilization of the Maya of Central America.